andrigunn/ICE-GAWS-Processing/README.md

 - [Raw data] L0 is the raw data collected by the logger and trasmitted via mobile connection or downloaded directly in areas where mobile coverage is not available as *.csv or *.dat files.
 These files are generally collected at hourly (older files) or 10 min intervals.

 - [Data conversion and structuring] L01 reads the raw data (L0-files) and removes auxilary variables (voltage etc) and structures the files to a common data format with systematic variable names.
 No data is removed.
-These files are at the original timestep (hourly (older files) or 10 min intervals).
+These files are at the original timestep (hourly (older files), most at 10 min intervals while few are logged at 30 min intervals).
+Irregular timesteps are removed and data is retimed to the native timestep (60, 30 og 10 min).

 - [Data cleaning and filtering] L02 reads the L1-files and performs various data checks.
     - `isregular` checks if time is regular in table